12th Grade Overview

 - Visit colleges of interest

-In September, counselors meet with students in the College and Career Center to discuss college admissions requirements, letter of recommendation procedures, transcript requests, and answer any other questions students may have.
+In September, counselors meet with students in their English class to discuss college admissions requirements, letter of recommendation procedures, transcript requests, and answer any other questions students may have.
 With so many steps involved in applying to college, this meeting supports students by making them aware of what to expect.

 The counseling department will host an evening presentation for students and parent/guardians on the financial aid application process, types of financial aid, scholarships and deadlines.
 We will invite a guest speaker with extensive knowledge and experience to present on this topic.